arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/getting-started-camera/content.md

 }
 ```

 Once all the pixels have been updated, you need to tell the sketch to redraw the image.
-Additionally we send an acknowledgement back to the arduino sketch to ask it to send the pixels for the next frame.
-We update the image with `updatePixels()` and write `1` to the serial port for the acknowledgement.
+Additionally, you can send an acknowledgement back to the arduino sketch to ask it to send the pixels for the next frame.
+You can update the image with `updatePixels()` and write `1` to the serial port for the acknowledgement.

 ```cpp
 myImage.updatePixels();